ssatosays/tabulate-practice/README.md

 # tabulate-practice
-This repo is practice using tabulate.
+This repo is practice with tabulate.